-Table Name Base Information Population Approach Reference Item Actual / Estimate Source Methodology Assumptions A reconciling difference between Table 3.3.1 Land and easements depreciation ('Prior year depreciation' & 'Current year deprecation') and the underlying accounting records was noted relating to depreciation of the 'easements'.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions A reconciling difference between Table 3.3.1 Land and easements depreciation ('Prior year depreciation' & 'Current year deprecation') and the underlying accounting records was noted relating to depreciation of the 'easements'.
 'Land and easements are required to be recorded at historical cost and not depreciated' (Guideline Land and easements Section 3.2.1).
 However, EGP follows its SGSPAA Group's accounting policy, which is to depreciate easements.
+Other depreciable pipeline assets - SGSPAA Group Consolidation support schedule Contract intangible and Capitalised interest sourced from the SGSPAA Group Consolidation support schedule have been reported within the 'Other depreciable pipeline assets' category.